Compliance Audits Matter at AIS

 Title 21 CFR Part 11 of the United States Food and Drug Administration (FDA) provides guidelines on electronic records and electronic signatures (ERES).

-Attaining this important milestone helps FDA-regulated clients of AIS – including drug makers, medical device manufacturers, biotech companies, biologics developers, food manufacturers, and contract research organizations (CROs) – meet their own rigorous compliance requirements.
+Attaining this important milestone helps FDA-regulated clients of AIS Data Centers cloud services – including drug makers, medical device manufacturers, biotech companies, biologics developers, food manufacturers, and contract research organizations (CROs) – meet their own rigorous compliance requirements.

 Title 21 of the Code of Federal Regulations (CFR) Part 11 defines the criteria under which electronic records and signatures are considered to be trustworthy, reliable, and equivalent to paper records and handwritten signatures.